Lakshay7891/Markdown/LearnMarkdown.md

 ## 2. ✅ Sentence and Line Break:

-✅ Line Break With Spacing:
+✅ Line Break With Spacing: ( 2 Spaces )

 This is first line
 this is second line